Rahuldhanani/gym-managment-system/README.md

 # gym-managment-system
-this project used of html,css,bootstap5,php,mysql exe.
+in this project used of html ,css ,bootstap5 ,php ,mysql exe. technology used for devlop website.